Go God Go: Nintendo

-The week of November 5, 2006, a poll on Nintendo.com asked "How bad do you want a Wii?".
+The week of November 5, 2006, a poll on Nintendo.com asked: "How bad do you want a Wii?".
 The responses were "Bad", "Way Bad", and "Worse than Cartman", with the third choice receiving 80% of the votes.
 At Nintendo's 2007 Electronic Entertainment Expo press conference, a clip of the episode where Cartman tells his mother he must have a Wii was included in a montage of clips about the demand for the Wii.
 Nintendo also sent the South Park staff several free Wii consoles after the episode first aired.

 Richard Dawkins' response

-Richard Dawkins reacted to the two-part episode by saying, "I'm buggered if I like being portrayed as a cartoon character buggering a bald transvestite.
+Richard Dawkins reacted to the two-part episode by saying: "I'm buggered if I like being portrayed as a cartoon character buggering a bald transvestite.
 I wouldn't have minded so much if only it had been in the service of some serious point, but if there was a serious point in there I couldn't discern it."
 In a Q&A session at the Free Library of Philadelphia, Dawkins said: "I would have thought they could at least have got an actor that could do a proper British accent.
 Now, if only I could be offered a cameo role in The Simpsons, I could show that actor how to do a real British accent."
 Dawkins later made a cameo in The Simpsons episode "Black Eyed, Please".

 When asked about the episode in a 2012 interview with Playboy magazine, Dawkins, who said it was the only episode of South Park he had seen, thought the fighting among the different atheist sects had "a certain amount of truth in it" and harbored a greater potential for satire.
-It reminded him of the Judean People's Front and the People's Front of Judea from the film Monty Python’s Life of Brian, but felt that too much of the episode was devoted to ridiculing him by depicting him having sex with Ms. Garrison.
+It reminded him of the Judean People's Front and the People's Front of Judea from the film Monty Python’s Life of Brian, but he felt that too much of the episode was devoted to ridiculing him by depicting him having sex with Ms. Garrison.
 He commented, "That isn't satire because it has nothing to do with what I stand for.
 And the scatological part, where they had somebody throwing shit, which stuck to my forehead—that’s not even funny."